 6. Tips to Extend Keyboard Backlight Lifespan

-Set Idle Timeout: Turning off the backlight when inactive helps save battery and extend the lifespan of the LEDs.
+- Set Idle Timeout: Turning off the backlight when inactive helps save battery.

-Keep Your Keyboard Clean: Dust and grime can interfere with backlighting.
-Clean regularly with a soft, lint-free cloth.
+- Keep Your Keyboard Clean: Dust and grime can interfere with backlighting.